HackYourFutureBelgium/sql-database/4-sequelize/README.md

 ## Introduction

-Welcome to a detailed guide on using Sequelize, a popular Object-Relational Mapping (ORM) library, with MySQL2 and Express in a Node.js application.
+Sequelize, a popular Object-Relational Mapping (ORM) library, with MySQL2 and Express in a Node.js application.
 This guide will take you through the process of setting up Sequelize, defining models, and creating an Express API that interacts with a MySQL database using Sequelize.

 ## What is Sequelize ORM?